A productivity technique created by Tony Stubblebine, Interstitial Journaling combines note-taking with time tracking.

 - 10:27 AM - Starting the estimate for ABC Corp.

 - 11:32 AM - Wrapped up the estimate for ABC Corp.
-I think parts of this can be reused.
+Parts of this can be reused.
 These are always easier to do than I anticipated.
-I should create an archive for estimates somehow.
+I should create an archive for estimates.

 - 12:00 PM - Lunch